pattjoshi/interview-Q-A/Hr.md

 - “Over the years, I have acquired relevant skills and experience, which I shall bring to your organization.

-- I assure you that I give 100 % best to the company through hard work and leadership skills.
+- I assure you that I give my best to the company and exceed my superior’s expectations through hard work and leadership skills.
 I think it will be a great asset to our company.

 # 17)Question to interviewr?
 (1 chose)